Research and GrantsResearch Priorities | Grants | SmartTots Funded Studies | Related Research Projects

 Lena Sun, MD - $200,000 Grant

 Columbia University Medical Center Pediatric Anesthesia NeuroDevelopment Assessment (PANDA) Study Dr. Lena S. Sun, E.M.
-Papper Professor of Pediatric Anesthesiology, Professor of Anesthesiology & Pediatrics and Chief of Division of Pediatric Anesthesiology at Columbia University Medical Center, leads the effort as the Principal Investigator of the multi-site PANDA (Pediatric Anesthesia and Neuro-Development Assessment) study to pursue the important research question of whether anesthetic exposure has detrimental effects in the developing human brain.
-SmartTots funding is supporting the completion of this ongoing study on the effects of a single episode of early childhood anesthesia exposure before age 3 years on long-term neurocognitive function and behavior in healthy children.
-The PANDA study will provide the first set of neurocognitive and behavior data in healthy children that are prospectively collected and directly assessed.
-The study is expected to provide the needed evidence for informed discussions with providers and parents as well as guidance for clinical decision-making.
-Update: In early 2015 Dr. Sun reported having successfully recruited 117 sibling pairs to participate in the study.
-She also obtained 23 completed anesthesia records in the exposed cohort to analyze whether low-flow versus high-flow sevoflurane anesthesia (based on fresh gas flow relative to minute ventilation) is associated with differences in results of neurocognitive testing.
-It is anticipated that the study will be complete and results reported by June 2016.
+Papper Professor of Pediatric Anesthesiology, Professor of Anesthesiology & Pediatrics and Chief of Division of Pediatric Anesthesiology at Columbia University Medical Center, leads the effort as the Principal Investigator of the multi-site PANDA study.
+PANDA was designed to exam the effects of a single episode of early childhood anesthesia exposure before age 3 years on long-term neurocognitive function and behavior in healthy children.
+The study is providing the first set of neurocognitive and behavior data in healthy children prospectively collected and directly assessed.
+The aim is to provide the needed evidence for informed discussions with providers and parents as well as guidance for clinical decision-making.

 Jeffrey Sall, PhD, MD - $200,000 Grant